Scrivener07/Papyrus-Code/README.md

 * Download and install from the VS Code extension manager or [side-load](https://code.visualstudio.com/docs/extensions/yocode#_your-extensions-folder) it into VS Code.
 * Open and configure Papyrus options through the VS Code settings window if necessary.

-## Extension
-Papyrus Code adds Papyrus support to various contribution points in the VS Code editor.

-### Settings
+## Settings
-This extension contributes the following settings.
+This extension contributes the following settings to the VS Code editor.
 Add these to your user or workspace settings.
 * `papyrus.fo4.directory`	Specifies the path to Fallout 4's installation folder.
 * `papyrus.fo4.compiler.directory`	Specifies the path to the Papyrus Compiler, supports relative pathing from the game directory.
 * `papyrus.fo4.compiler.output`	Specifies the path for compiled scripts, supports relative pathing from the game directory.
-* `papyrus.fo4.compiler.target`	Specifies a file to be compiled with the "Papyrus: Compile Target" command, supports relative pathing from the game directory.
+* `papyrus.fo4.compiler.target`	Specifies a file to be compiled with the *Papyrus: Compile Target* command, supports relative pathing from the game directory.
-* `papyrus.fo4.compiler.asm`	Specify the Papyrus Compiler assembly mode.
-"None" disables all output, "Only" only generates Papyrus assembly, not compiled .pex, "Discard" generates .pex and deletes assembly, and "Keep" generates and keeps both .pex and assembly.
+* `papyrus.fo4.compiler.asm`	Specify the Papyrus Compiler assembly mode. `None` disables all output, `Only` only generates Papyrus assembly, not compiled .pex, `Discard` generates .pex and deletes assembly, and `Keep` generates and keeps both .pex and assembly.
 * `papyrus.fo4.compiler.imports`	Specifies a list of import folders for the Papyrus Compiler, supports relative pathing from the game directory.
-Script files listed located in import directories listed first will overwrite scripts of the same name in other directories.
+Script files located in import directories listed first will overwrite scripts of the same name in other directories.

 ### Commands
-This extension contributes the following commands.
+This extension contributes the following commands to the VS Code editor.
 Execute these through the command palette.
 * *Papyrus: Compile (Debug)*: The default keyboard mapping is `Ctrl`+`B`
 * *Papyrus: Compile (Release)*
 * *Papyrus: Compile (Release Final)*